gkim132/project-task-manager-api/README.md

 - All endpoints are routed via **API Gateway (HTTP API)**
 - Environment is configured via `.env` + `serverless.yml`
 - Images stored in S3 with `public-read` ACL

+## Postman Collection

+You can import the full Postman collection to test the API:

+- Download TaskManagerAPI.postman_collection.json